 (7) order the nurse to provide unremunerated service;

 (9) any other action justified by the facts in the case.

-Unless the board orders otherwise, a license to practice professional or practical nursing is automatically suspended if:
+Unless the board orders otherwise, a license to practice advanced practice, professional, or practical nursing is automatically suspended if:

 (2) the nurse is committed by order of a court under chapter 253B; or